reside-ic/TreeTables/README.md

 ```

 Data provided to the table must include the following fields:
-* key: number - a unique row identifier.
+* tt_key: number - a unique row identifier.
 Must be 1-indexed.
-* parent: number - the key of this row's parent row
+* tt_parent: number - the key of this row's parent row

 ## Options
 TreeTable options are all DataTable options plus: